 All of the questions are important to answer.
 Answer each question on the form as honestly as you can and to the best of your knowledge.
 THERE ARE PENALTIES INCLUDING FINES AND IMPRISONMENT FOR ANYONE PROVIDING FALSE OR MISLEADING INFORMATION.

-All donations of blood are tested for the presence of hepatitis B and C, HIV (the AIDS virus), HTLV and syphilis.
+Donations of blood are tested for the presence of hepatitis B and C, HIV (the AIDS virus), HTLV and syphilis, unless a collection is unsuccessful or your sample cannot be tested for technical reasons.
+If your sample is not tested your donation will not be used.
 If your blood test proves positive for any of these conditions, or for any reason the test shows a significantly abnormal result, you will be informed.

 Please respond by placing a cross or a tick in the relevant box.
 Do not circle.